pb2377/Pytorch-Domain-Adaptation-via-Style-Consistency/README.md

 # Pytorch-Domain-Adaptation-via-Style-Consistency

+## How to run:

+To run the code and do the full training as described in the paper, run the command

+`python main.py --train --target_domain clipart`

+or change clipart for the target domain of your choice (i.e. clipart, watercolour, comic).
+There are also various optional arguments that can be used to change various hyper parameters.

+There are some pre-trained weights you need to download:
+1. pretrained VGG16 weights (https://s3.amazonaws.com/amdegroot-models/vgg16_reducedfc.pth) and SSD weights (https://s3.amazonaws.com/amdegroot-models/ssd300_mAP_77.43_v2.pth) taken from  the SSD implementation amdegroot/ssd.pytorch -- place these in a directory 'weights'
+2. pretrained Ada in model weights decoder.pth and vgg_normalized.pth that can be found in https://github.com/naoto0804/pytorch-AdaIN --  place these in the directory 'style-models'.

+You'll also need to set up the directory paths for the two datasets (VOC and Clipart1k-Watercolor2k-Comic2k).
+The code will run the style transfer preprocess over the VOC dataset using the chosen target domain a few times before starting training.

+## Environment
+python=3.7.4
+see requirements.txt

+## Discussion

 My PyTorch implementation of Domain Adaptation for Object Detection via Style Consistency (https://arxiv.org/abs/1911.10033) developed from base SSD pytorch implementation (https://github.com/amdegroot/ssd.pytorch) and Ada In fast styl transfer (https://github.com/naoto0804/pytorch-AdaIN).